vntasis/SLE_spatial_gene_expression/README.md

 In this work, we have ananlyzed an RNAseq dataset (Panoussis et al., 2019) of a large cohort of Systemic Lupus Erythematosus (SLE) patients and a control group of healthy individuals.
-We studied gene expression from an 'architectural' point of view, by measuring gene expression correlation in a chromosome-wise manner.
+We studied gene expression from an "architectural" point of view, by measuring gene expression correlation in a chromosome-wise manner.
 We statistically evaluated these correlation values by implementing a robust permutation test (x1000).
 Based on that, we detected 'Domains of Co-ordinated expression' (DCEs), as genomic regions with high correlation values in the interior part and lower correlation with their respective neighbourhood.

+We performed this analysis for the healthy group and three SLE groups of increasing disease activity/severity.
+The results indicate an extensive reorganization of co-expression patterns in patients compared to healthy individuals.
+We further classified these changes into different structural "events" (e.g. depleted, emerged, split) followed by finding associations between those and SLE disease specific traits, like disease activity or severe manifestations (e.g. nephritis).

 ## Description of the code<a name="code"></a>
 The analysis has been performed in R. All the code used to define,